 A constant intrigue that most of us live with is one about ourselves!
 The desire to gather insights about ourselves and draw inferences from those insights to understand or explain our behaviors is a deep-rooted desire.
 We frequently find ourselves responding to various types of surveys – formal or informal – to make sense for ourselves.

-Formal personality / psychometric tools pertaining to how we communicate, lead, manage emotions etc., have been one of the key mediums to satiate this quest.
+Formal personality / psychometric tools, including leadership assessments, that pertain to how we communicate, lead, manage emotions etc., have been one of the key mediums to satiate this quest.

 Leadership Assessments – The 20th Century Evolution